 10) Expect things to go wrong.
 Everything will not always go as planned.
 You'll wind up at the wrong train station, your flight will be delayed/canceled, there will be a strike or demonstration.
 Just go with the flow, don't let it ruin your trip.
 Let it add to your adventure and make a great story when you get home.
 When you wind up doing something completely unexpected you'll find it usually turns out great!

-Paris, Amsterdam, Milan, Florence, Sienna, Venice, Naples, Sorrento, Capri, Rome, Athens, Prague, Karlovy Vary, Budapest, Madrid, Seville, Barcelona, Ilhabela, Buenos Aires, Beijing, Shanghai, Hong Kong, Chiang Mai, Bangkok, Phuket, Siem Reap, Brisbane, Sydney, Auckland, Dubrovnik, Split, Hvar, Brac, London, Windsor, Istanbul, Luosto, Reykjavik, The Amazon (southern region, Peru) Lima, Machu Picchu, Lisbon, San Sebastian, Montreal, Puerto Vallarta, Cancun, Cabo San Lucas, Mexico City, San Miguel de Allende, United States including Hawaii
+Paris, Amsterdam, Milan, Florence, Sienna, Venice, Naples, Sorrento, Capri, Rome, Athens, Prague, Karlovy Vary, Budapest, Madrid, Seville, Barcelona, Ilhabela, Buenos Aires, Beijing, Shanghai, Hong Kong, Chiang Mai, Bangkok, Phuket, Siem Reap, Brisbane, Sydney, Auckland, Dubrovnik, Split, Hvar, Brac, London, Windsor, Istanbul, Luosto, Reykjavik, The Amazon (southern region, Peru) Lima, Machu Picchu, Lisbon, San Sebastian, Montreal, Puerto Vallarta, Cancun, Cabo San Lucas, Mexico City, San Miguel de Allende, Cape Town South Africa, Kapama Game Reserve in Limpopo Province, United States including Hawaii

 Do you have some recommendations/tips for the Traveling Hillbilly?
 Do you agree or disagree with the Traveling Hillbilly's observations of places visited?
 Or a great experience you'd like to share?